 How to Engage Donors Creatively After the Giving Season

-The days, weeks, and months following the year-end season can be more critical to the long-term health of your organization than the holidays themselves.
-That’s why it’s never too early to start planning how your nonprofit will engage donors into the new year based on today’s fundraising trends and insights.
+The days, weeks, and months following the year-end season can be more critical to the long-term health of your organization than the holidays.
+That’s why it’s never too early to think about donor retention.
+Start planning how your nonprofit will engage donors into the new year based on today’s fundraising trends and insights.

-Let’s cover how you can get creative to retain year-end donors through 2022.
+Let’s cover how you can get creative with donor-engagement initiatives to retain year-end supporters and new donors throughout 2022.

-Make a First Impression That Ignites Generosity All Year
+Make a First Impression That Ignites Donor Retention

 Your donor experience matters.
-Supporters who are delighted by an intuitive campaign page that leads to a seamless checkout flow are more likely to share your cause with their network of loyal peers and passionate philanthropists.
+That’s why supporters delighted by an intuitive campaign page lead to a seamless checkout flow and are more likely to share your cause with their network of loyal peers and passionate philanthropists.

-Step one to retain new supporters acquired during the holiday season is to make a strong impression from their very first interaction with your organization.
+Step one to retaining new donors acquired during the holiday season is to make a strong impression from their first interaction with your organization.

-Offer a fulfilling giving season experience that kicks off on Giving Tuesday and lasts through every year-end touchpoint.
-Stand out by making each donor feel like they play the most valuable role in your nonprofit’s mission—because they do.
-Once you establish a strong sense of connection, you shape your relationship with supporters for years to come.
+Offer a fulfilling giving season experience that kicks off on Giving Tuesday and lasts throughout every year-end touchpoint.
+Then, stand out by making each donor feel like they play a valuable role in your nonprofit’s mission—because they do.
+Once you establish a strong sense of connection, you can shape your donor relationships for years to come.
 This is especially true for donors giving for the first time.

-Some nonprofits may be surprised to learn that catching a donor’s eye doesn’t necessarily need to be extravagant.
-As seen in Classy’s Why America Gives highlighted that the biggest motivator for donors to give to a cause is simply understanding the impact of their gift.
+Surprisingly, catching a donor’s eye doesn’t necessarily need to be extravagant.
+As seen in Classy’s Why America Gives, it highlighted that the biggest motivator for donors to give to a cause is simply understanding the impact of their gift.

-It’s important to note the emphasis that today’s donors place on impact to distinguish an excellent giving experience from one that feels disjointed.
+It’s crucial to note the emphasis that today’s donors place distinguishing an excellent giving experience from one that feels disjointed.
 Equally important is the ongoing expectation for options and flexibility during the donation checkout experience related to payment types and transaction fees.
 For example, our report showed that 37% of passive donors reconsider donations because they don’t believe their budget will cover an organization’s suggested donation amount.

 By offering various giving frequencies and suggested donation amounts through their Classy donation forms, nonprofits can accommodate any financial situation.
-Plus, nonprofits can now accept PayPal and Venmo donations through their Classy donation forms and offer donors the option to cover their associated fees to give as much as possible to the cause.
+Plus, nonprofits can now accept PayPal and Venmo donations to provide more payment methods and provide donors the option to cover any associated fees—so they can give as much as possible to the cause.

 Engage Donors With an Impactful Thank You

-Donors will remember if you crush your thank you.
+Donors will remember if you nail your thank you.

-Here are some tips for following up with your supporters:
+Here are some engagement opportunities to help follow up with your supporters:

-- Customize your thank you message and donation receipt for your giving season donors to explain the impact of their gifts during that specific time frame.
+- Customize your thank you message and a donation receipt for your giving season donors to explain the impact of their gifts during that specific time.
 Add details like who was supported, how many people were impacted, or what the impact looked like (e.g., images).
 In other words, help them feel that their contributions make a tangible difference that lasts into the new year.

 - Go above and beyond with a personalized email in addition to your first thank you that continues the conversation.
-Don’t forget to also comment on the activity wall of your campaign page to say thank you through a message that’s not just attached to a receipt.
+You can also comment on the activity wall of your campaign page to say thank you through a message that’s not attached to a receipt.

 - Demonstrate their gift’s impact with thank you notes from beneficiaries or team members explaining how their gift fueled your goals for this year and how they can continue to support.
-Help donors see themselves as part of the solution to the challenges you’re tackling.
+This helps donors see themselves as part of the solution to your challenges.

-You’ll build stronger relationships with a personalized thank you that isn’t attached to an ask.
-Think of it as another touchpoint to plan into your nurture strategy with donors, and get creative to let your authenticity shine.
+You’ll build relationships with a personalized thank you that isn’t attached to an ask.
+So think of it as another touchpoint to plan into your nurture strategy with donors, and get creative to let your authenticity shine.

 Social media produced conversion rates of page visitors to completed donations that reached up to 50% this year.
 It only makes sense as these platforms become the hubs for all things engagement and community.
-It may be time to think about your social media presence in the new year.
+That also means it may be time to think about your social media presence in the new year.

 Here are some quick tips for using social media to retain donors:

 - Make frequent, impactful updates: Use each post as an opportunity to connect to donors authentically.
-Take advantage of impactful images and storytelling to remind donors why your cause needs continued support and is making a clear difference in the community.
-Imagine a testimonial video from a child who received support over the holidays or an image of volunteering in action.
+By taking advantage of impactful images and storytelling, you remind donors why your cause needs continued support and makes a difference in the community.
+For example, a testimonial video from a child who received support over the holidays or an image of volunteering.
 These visuals are a powerful way to bring a human element to each post you share with your community.

-- Include a timely CTA: The updated link feature in Instagram stories and the ability to include links in posts on Facebook, LinkedIn, and Twitter make it easy to always have a timely CTA.
-You don’t want to overwhelm donors with too many options, so consider your goals each month and add a link that will provide the easiest path to give.
+- Include a timely CTA: Use the updated link feature in Instagram stories and the ability to include links in posts on Facebook, LinkedIn, and Twitter so that you always have a timely call to action.
+And so you don’t overwhelm donors with too many options, consider your monthly goals and add a link that will provide the easiest path to give.
 For example, you could feature your live year-end campaign following Giving Tuesday or a landing page for your recurring giving membership program when you need to boost sustainable revenue.

-Honesty and impact matter more than ever when it comes to social media, and donors are more likely to give again when they receive regular updates about how your cause is making tangible changes with the funding that comes in.
+Honesty and impact matter more than ever with social media, and donors are more likely to give again when they receive regular updates about how your cause makes tangible changes with the funding received.

 Think Through a Continuous Path to Give

 Your giving season donors can be your next loyal supporters if you make it easy to give again.
-What’s to stop a Giving Tuesday donor who gave $50 this year from writing a $1,000 check for your annual event next spring?
-Think about how to offer that next step in the giving journey to motivate increased levels of support.
+After all, what’s to stop a Giving Tuesday donor who gave $50 this year from writing a $1,000 check for your annual event next spring?
+So think about how to offer that next step in the giving journey to motivate increased levels of support.

 - 61% are motivated by the affordability of segmenting gifts over time